What PADI Scuba Diving Courses For Children Are Available in Phuket?

 PADI Junior Open Water

-At 10 years old children can take the PADI Junior Open Water course, it’s almost exactly the same as the adult PADI Open Water Course.
+Children over 10 years old can take the PADI Junior Open Water course, it’s almost exactly the same as the adult PADI Open Water Course.
 All the skills will be the same but there are depth and supervision restrictions.
 10 – 11 year olds can’t exceed a maximum depth of 12m and must always dive with a PADI professional or certified parent or guardian.
 They must be able to swim before starting the course.

 12 – 14 year Olds